Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-Since the predicate $\equals$ is symmetric, whenever a constant $c$ is a relevant binding for the first argument of $\equals$, constant $c$ is also a relevant binding for the second argument and so introducing distinct magic predicates $\mgc{\equals}{\ad{bf}}$ and $\mgc{\equals}{\ad{fb}}$ would be redundant.
+Since the predicate $\equals$ is symmetric, whenever a constant $c$ is a relevant binding for the first argument of $\equals$, constant $c$ is also a relevant binding for the second argument; thus, introducing distinct magic predicates $\mgc{\equals}{\ad{bf}}$ and $\mgc{\equals}{\ad{fb}}$ is redundant.
 Consequently, Definition~\ref{def:adornment} introduces just one magic predicate $\mgc{\equals}{\adEqb}$ for $\equals$.
 Notation $\adEqb$ suggests that one argument is bound and the other one is free, but without fixing the order of the arguments.

 We next adapt the notion of a sideways information passing strategy to our setting.
-As in the standard case, the objective of the SIPS is to determine how bindings are passed sideways through the body of a rule.
+As in the equality-free case, a SIPS describes how bindings are passed sideways through rule bodies.

+\begin{definition} A \emph{sideways information passing strategy} is a function that takes a well-formed conjunction $C$ of $n$ atoms and a set $V$ of variables.
+Applying the function to $C$ and $V$ produces